Get the information and hardware you need

-- Campus closures or emergencies will be reported through Wolfalert and the university homepage.
+- Campus closures or emergencies are reported through Wolfalert and the university homepage.
 The Adverse Weather and Emergency Status phone number is (919) 513-8888.

-- Even if you don’t have a plan in place yet, communicate with your students as soon as possible, informing them that changes are coming and what your expectations are for checking email and using Google or Moodle (NC State’s learning management system), so you can get them more details soon.
+- Even if you don’t have a comprehensive plan in place, communicate with your students as soon as possible, informing them that changes are coming and what your expectations are for checking email and using tools such as Moodle (NC State’s learning management system) and Zoom (NC State’s web conferencing tool).

-- Inform your students that the NC State Help Desk (also 919-515-4357/HELP) is available if they need support using technologies in your or other courses.
+- Inform your students that the NC State Help Desk (help.ncsu.edu, 919-515-4357/HELP) is available if they need support using technologies in their courses.

-- Stay calm.
-Students will follow your lead.
-If your communications convey calm and assurance that everything will be ok with the course, that will help students remain positive and engaged.
+- Students will follow your lead.
+In your communications, convey calm and assurance that everything will be okay with the course, which will help students remain positive and on-task.

-Build in some flexibility, just in case the situation takes longer to resolve than you think.
-We’ve created a series of questions and a template that may be helpful for developing your plans to share with departmental leaders and colleagues.
+Build in some flexibility, just in case the situation takes longer to resolve than you expect.
+We’ve created a series of questions and a template that may be helpful for developing your academic continuity plans and sharing with departmental leaders and colleagues.
 Initial questions to consider include:

 What are my goals during this time?